 Next time you’re invited to a fancy dress party, remember the ‘Seamen’s and Soldiers’ False Characters Act 1906’.
 This act prevents you from dressing up as a member of the naval, military and marine forces.
 In 1906 identification papers were more at risk to fraud compared to the 21st century.

 Section 32 of the Salmon Act 1986 specifically outlaws “handling salmon in suspicious circumstances”.
 So please stop doing it…

 It’s all fun and games until you read the 1839 Metropolitan Police Act.
 It states that it is a crime to “wilfully and wantonly disturb any inhabitant by pulling or ringing any door-bell or knocking at any door without lawful excuse”.
 Not only is ‘Knock-a-door-run’ a criminal offence, but so apparently is sledding!
 The very same act also banned the use of “any slide upon ice or snow in any street or other thoroughfare”.

 Interested in Law?
 Check out the law courses we offer at BCU.

 Just the one for me, thanks!

-Unless your engine is off and your handbrake is on, you could be facing a £200 fine and 3 points on your license.
-If you passed your test in the last two years, you could even lose your license!
+Unless your engine is off and your handbrake is on, you could face a £200 fine and three points on your licence.
+You could even lose your licence if you passed your test in the last two years!
 Next time you go for a late-night double cheeseburger, remember your card.